RIT-EVT/EVT-core/README.md

 ## TODO

-* Reduce program size by removing need for the linker flag `-specs=nosys.specs`
+* Add ability to prune out un-used code by adding the linker argument `-Wl,--gc-sections` without removing the handler functions.
+This can half by accomplished by calling the target handler once from main code execution.

 ## Release Notes